By Jenny Lelwica Buttaccio

 Postural orthostatic tachycardia syndrome is one example of dysautonomia, an overarching term that encompasses several medical conditions that impact the functionality of the autonomic nervous system (ANS).
 This part of the nervous system is responsible for controlling the automatic functions of the body, including blood pressure, rate of respiration, digestion, and more.

-- Tachycardia: The heart rate speeds up
+- Tachycardia: References the increase in heart rate

 - Heart palpitations